-The first thing you should do is add that work into your Songtrust account (and attach the ISRC/recording as well) so we can begin registering your share and asserting your claim on that work globally.
-The reason you should do this is, once you work has been registered at a PRO, they will then reach out to us (your acting publisher) to let us know if our registration is in conflict with another registration they have on file for that work.
+If someone has released music that uses your beat without your permission or a proper credit, there are few things you can do about it.
+Start by adding the new composition and its ISRC into your Songtrust account so we can begin registering your share and asserting a claim globally.
+Once your work has been registered at a PRO, they will reach out to us — your acting publisher — if our registration conflicts with another one they have on file for that work.

 Disclaimer: This article is for educational and informational purposes only and not for the purpose of providing legal advice.
 The content contained in this article is not legal advice or a legal opinion on any specific matter or matters.

 Want to keep up with Songtrust for frequent music and publishing updates?

 Follow us @songtrust